osmcode/osm-area-tools/README.md

 write the areas to a Spatialite database including all the problems encountered on the way.

+### `oat_failed_area_tags`

+Creates areas but only looks at those areas which could not be built due to geometry problems.
+Creates some tag statistics on stdout.

 ### `oat_find_problems`

 Find problematic data with respect to area creation.
 This program does not try